gleb108/fuel-node-names/README.md

-# fuel-node-names
+# fuel-save-restore

-Fuel deletes all node names (and hostnames) if environment is reset or deleted.
+Fuel loses all the information about node names (and hostnames) if environment is reset or deleted.

-This script can save and restore names and hostnames.
+This script can save and restore some information (node names and hostnames and network settings).
 It uses node's MAC address in fuel-admin network as unique node ID.

-You can save node names to JSON file and then use this file as source of information to restore all the node names.
+You can save your settings to JSON file and then use this file as source of information to restore.

 One more use case: update all the hostnames in accordance with the names.

-See fuel-node-names.py --help for options
+See fuel-save-restore.py --help for options